Hollis, Queens: Liberty Triangle Park

-At the time, the Liberty Rock was located in a predominantly minority neighborhood and served as an eyesore and gathering place for winos across from a local liquor store.
-The residents decided to clean up the area, including the Liberty Rock, and paint it with the support of local businesses.
+At the time, the Liberty Rock was located in a predominantly black neighborhood.
+Tony Tims and Daniel Gibson decided one afternoon to paint the rock after seeing a small rock painted in the red, black and green colors of liberation in a nearby square with the support of local businesses who donated a pint of the red paint the young men had run out of.
 The City of New York was initially opposed to the painted rock, but with the backing of the local store owners, the residents successfully challenged the city and kept the rock painted in the red, black, and green colors.
 However, the plaque honoring the war veterans was removed and placed elsewhere.

 Notable people

 Since the beginning of hip-hop, the neighborhood has been a hotbed of talent, sparked primarily by the fact that hip-hop producer and icon Russell Simmons is from this community, as is his brother Joseph, who along with his friends Darryl McDaniels and Jason Mizell formed the rap group Run-D.M.C. (who had a hit with the seasonal song "Christmas in Hollis").